 Complete Form DS-160

 The next step is filling out Form DS-160 from the US Department of State’s website.
 Form DS-160 is a nonimmigrant application form that all prospective visa holders must complete.
-Similar to DS 2-10, Form DS-160 contains your personal information, information about your star in the US, and details of when you arrive and leave.
+Similar to DS 2-10, Form DS-160 contains your personal information, information about your status in the US, and details of when you arrive and leave.
 The fee for processing Form DS-160 for a J1 visa is $185.

 Schedule an Interview